nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds a consultation to ModQuik.

 Format: `add consultation n/NAME m/MODULE v/VENUE D/DATE T/TIMESLOT d/DESCRIPTION`
-* `DATE` should take in a date in the format yyyy-MM-dd, e.g. 2022-10-24.
+* `DATE` should be given in the format yyyy-MM-dd, e.g. 2022-10-24.
-* `TIMESLOT` should take in a start time to end time in the format HH:mm-HH:mm, e.g., 18:00-20:00.
+* `TIMESLOT` takes in a start time to end time in the format HH:mm-HH:mm, e.g., 18:00-20:00.
+* You can add consultations from the past to keep track of all your consultations and progress throughout the semester.

 Examples:
 * `add consultation n/JakeKim m/CS2103T D/2023-10-24 T/18:00-20:00 v/COM1-0205 d/past year papers`